-Please see this excellent article by cathedral musician and Selah Publishing Co., Inc. president David Schaap, “Livestreaming your Church Services: Are You Doing it Legally?” that will appear in the July issue of TAO.
+Please see this excellent article by cathedral musician and Selah Publishing Co., Inc. president David Schaap, “Livestreaming your Church Services: Are You Doing it Legally?” that appeared in the July 2020 issue of TAO.

 Is it okay to play a pipe organ during COVID?
 There’s debate in our church whether, since this is a wind instrument, it will blow Covid particles around.
 Research shows that minute Covid droplets attach themselves to dust particles and disperse in the air for 2-4 hours.
 The organ is in an enclosed chamber 10 feet above the floor of the balcony, and 25 feet above the congregation in a very large building.
 The blower is located in a tower well above the balcony.
 Thanks.

 Most of the expert health guidance regarding wind instruments and Covid is about instruments where the wind source is provided by the lungs of the player, such as in playing the flute, clarinet, trumpet, trombone, etc., not mechanically winded instruments like the pipe organ.
 While individuals do not supply personal breath to provide wind for a pipe organ, many have wondered about the air circulation properties of the wind in a pipe organ.
 The AGO has consulted experts on organ design and engineering through the American Institute of Organbuilders on this topic, and we are grateful to those who have provided helpful replies in a compilation of responses which can be accessed by clicking HERE.